lmanzanillas/DRASTIC/README.md

 ```python
 div_img, indexv = divide_img_sq(testing_img,430);
 ```
-which will divide the photo in section of 430x430 pixels (except the last section that will be adjusted to keep the total amount of pixels)
+which will divide the photo in section of 430x430 pixels (except the last section that will be adjusted to keep the total amount of pixels).
+In any try to have an homogenous light to obtain better precission.
 This function will return a vector containing the sections and a matrix containing the position of each section to allow the merging of all sections into the original image

 For each section we will find the optimal selection to identify the holes of the PCB.
-First we find the distance from each pixel to the hole color.
-In the following we will use a single section to show how the DRASTIC works
+First we find the distance from the color of each pixel to the hole color.
+In the following we will use a single section to show how the DRASTIC package works
 ```python
 d_h = color_dist.(div_img[1],hole_color)
 ```
-Then we will find the columns of holes and we will compute the average hole (blueish) color in that section
+Then we will find the columns of holes and we will compute the average hole (blueish) color in that section.
+We do this because the light is not the same in all regions, then the numerical value of the colors changes in different regions of the photo.
 ```python
 h_peaks = get_horizontal_pitch(d_h)
 h_avg_color = get_average_color(div_img[20],d_h,h_peaks)